-The second section of this book describes a number of the practical tools and skills needed to tackle projects, including how to organize and hold a project meeting, how to make an executive summary and how to write a report.
-An important aspect of the early stages of a project - drawing up a project plan - is dealt with in Chapter 5 and Chapter 6, which explains how to approach a project in a step-by-step fashion.
+The second part of this book describes a number of the practical tools and skills needed to tackle projects, including how to organize and hold a project meeting, how to make an executive summary and how to write a report.
+An important aspect of the early stages of a project - how to approach a project in step-by-step fashion - is dealt with in Chapter 5.
+Chapter 6 explains how to write a project plan.

-A number of the skills that are dealt with in this section - organizing meetings, writing reports and holding presentations, for instance - are also useful in contexts other than those described here.
+A number of the skills that are dealt with in this part - organizing meetings, writing reports and holding presentations, for instance - are also useful in contexts other than those described here.